Biography

 Abstract: The purpose of the Glocal dataset is to enable development research that requires both international scope and subnational precision.
 Leveraging modern geospatial analysis tools, we process a diverse array of sources to provide researchers with a growing set of economic, demographic, ecological and socio-political variables at comparable geographic and temporal units.
 We provide separate files for data at the first (Country), second (i.e. State) and third administrative (i.e. Municipality) levels with either static, yearly or monthly periodicity.
 We also provide a number of ad-hoc files for specific topics.
 Given the growing number of public, granular and relevant sources, we hope to continue expanding this dataset in the future.
 (Dataset Repository) (Visualization Tool)

 Abstract: Aiming to stimulate local electoral support, presidential candidates often devote their scarce time to visiting local communities.
 Comparing visited and non-visited communities to assess the effect of visits is likely to yield biased results, as other campaign interventions tend to correlate with visits.
 This paper studies the local electoral effects of Henrique Capriles Radonsky (HCR)’s visits in 2012 on his presidential bids against Hugo Chávez in 2012 and Nicolás Maduro in 2013.
 Leveraging the panel structure of electoral outcomes and unique data on local priorities for the deployment of campaign efforts, I estimate that HCR visits improved his electoral support by 0.5 percentage points without affecting electoral turnout.
 These effects concentrate for the 2013 election, and are contingent to low-priority environments, suggesting that visits operate as substitutes of other campaign interventions.
 Overall, results suggest that visits affected electoral outcomes by locally enhancing access to information about HCR.
+(Preprint)

 Transparent corruption: The effect of illicit connections and trusted references on the demand for bureaucratic intermediation (Journal of Experimental Political Science, 2024)